thorunnsif/hbv501-20/README.md

 ### Database
 Database is online and is automatically connected to application when it is running.
-Drug table in database currently has the following drugs do search for:
+Drug table in database currently has the following drugs to search for:
 "Panodil"
 "Parkodin"
 "Benylan"